 What is BMO?

 This is a shortened version of the name of the Bank of Montreal.
-It is the oldest and one of the largest banks in Canada and has long been a monopolist in the financial market.
+It is the oldest and one of the largest banks in Canada and has long been a financial market monopolist.
 It appeared in 1817 and grew quickly, buying up competing companies and expanding its services.
-Its network has more than 1.4 thousand branches at home and in the United States.
+Its network has more than 1,400 branches in the United States and at home.

 1817 – 1822